-Check the battery expiry date on the smoke alarm and replace or remove as required.

-- Ensure the fridge is turned off. - Clean the inside of the fridge. - Prop the fridge door open, and if possible, the internal freezer compartment door for ventilation. - Fit fridge vent winter covers (if available). - Ensure all hob / oven / microwave surfaces are clean. - If the caravan is going to be left connected to 230v supply while not in use, ensure the microwave is unplugged. - Drain the toilet reservoir. - Empty the toilet cassette. - Leave toilet caps removed and apply acidfree Vaseline or similar to the seals. - Drain the toilet reservoir. - Empty the toilet cassette The Thetford Cassette porta potti is easily winterised for storage.
+- Check the battery expiry date on the smoke alarm and replace or remove as required. - Ensure the fridge is turned off. - Clean the inside of the fridge. - Prop the fridge door open, and if possible, the internal freezer compartment door for ventilation. - Fit fridge vent winter covers (if available). - Ensure all hob / oven / microwave surfaces are clean. - If the caravan is going to be left connected to 230v supply while not in use, ensure the microwave is unplugged. - Drain the toilet reservoir. - Empty the toilet cassette. - Drain the toilet reservoir. - Empty the toilet cassette The Thetford Cassette porta potti is easily winterised for storage.